 The information had not been transferred over correctly when the programme changed from version 1 to 2.
 This has now been amended to correctly show; Introduction to Animal Welfare and Introduction to Animal Behaviour were removed at year 1.
 Animal Behaviour and Welfare HANV83-15-4 has replaced them.

 Rationale: Incorrect information corrected.

-Change requested by: Tamara Montrose CVC approval date: 26 June 2018
+Change requested by: Tamara Montrose

+CVC approval date: 26 June 2018

-01 September 2018
+Change approved with effect from: 01 September 2018